Anne Thackeray Ritchie

 Anne Isabella, Lady Ritchie (née Thackeray; 9 June 1837 – 26 February 1919), eldest daughter of William Makepeace Thackeray, was an English writer, whose several novels were appreciated in their time and made her a central figure on the late Victorian literary scene.
 She is noted especially as the custodian of her father's literary legacy, and for short fiction that places fairy tale narratives in a Victorian milieu.
-Her 1885 novel Mrs. Dymond introduced into English the proverb, "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for life."
+Her 1885 novel Mrs. Dymond introduced into English the proverb, "If you give a man a fish he is hungry again in an hour.
+If you teach him to catch a fish you do him a good turn."

 Life

 Anne Isabella Thackeray was born in London, the eldest daughter of William Makepeace Thackeray and his wife Isabella Gethin Shawe (1816–1893).
-She had two younger sisters: Jane, born in 1839, who died at eight months, and Harriet Marian "Minny" (1840–1875), who married Leslie Stephen in 1869.
+She had two younger sisters: Jane, born in 1839, who died at eight months, and Harriet Marian (nicknamed "Minny") (1840–1875), who married Leslie Stephen in 1869.
 Anne, whose father called her Anny, spent her childhood in France and England, where she and her sister were accompanied by the future poet Anne Evans.

 In 1877, she married her cousin, Richmond Ritchie, who was 17 years her junior.
 They had two children, Hester and Billy.
-She was a step-aunt of Virginia Woolf, who penned an obituary of her in the Times Literary Supplement.
+She was a step-aunt of Virginia Woolf, who wrote an obituary of her in the Times Literary Supplement.
 She is also thought to have inspired the character of Mrs Hilbery in Woolf's Night and Day.